Proton pairing in neutron stars from chiral effective field theory: Introduction

-Unlike electron pairing in condensed matter systems, accurate estimates for nuclear pairing gaps in the various spin and isospin channels are challenging due to uncertainties in strong interaction physics, especially poorly constrained nuclear many-body forces that become increasingly important at high densities.
-For this reason neutron spin-singlet pairing in pure neutron matter has been the most widely studied pairing channel, with recent work focusing on the role of three-body forces \cite{Hebeler10,Maurizio14} and long- and short-range correlations \cite{Cao06,Ding16} in the BCS approximation.
+Accurate estimates for nuclear pairing gaps in the various spin and isospin channels are challenging due to uncertainties in strong interaction physics, in particular poorly constrained nuclear many-body correlations and three-body forces that become increasingly important at high densities.
+In the past, neutron spin-singlet pairing in pure neutron matter has been widely studied, with recent work focusing on the role of three-body forces \cite{Hebeler10,Maurizio14} and long- and short-range correlations \cite{Cao06,Ding16} in the BCS approximation.
 Quantum Monte Carlo calculations \cite{Gezerlis08}, on the other hand, can explore neutron pairing in the strong superfluid regime and connections to ultracold Fermi gases at unitarity.
 In nearly all cases, however, lattice effects and the presence of nuclear clusters in the neutron star crust are neglected in microscopic many-body calculations of the neutron $^1S_0$ pairing gap.
 Spin-triplet pairing of neutrons in the neutron star core is anticipated from the strong attraction in the ${^3P_2}-{^3F_2}$ partial-wave channel observed in nucleon-nucleon (NN) elastic scattering~\cite{Stoks93}.
-However, many-body effects such as screening, short-range correlations, and three-body forces play a more substantial role, and there is currently much uncertainty in estimates of the spin-triplet pairing gap (for a recent review, see Ref.\ \cite{Gezerlis14}).
+However, many-body effects such as screening, short-range correlations, and three-body forces play a substantial role, and there is currently much uncertainty in estimates of the spin-triplet pairing gap (for a recent review, see Ref.\ \cite{Gezerlis14}).

 Previous works \cite{CHAO1972320,Tak73,Amundsen:1984qq,BALDO1992349,CHEN199359,Elgaroy:1996mx} studying proton pairing in neutron star cores have employed a variety of NN interaction models and many-body methods.
 The peak in the proton pairing gap was found to vary between $\Delta \simeq 0.4-0.9$\,MeV and to occur around normal nuclear densities $n_0 \simeq 0.16$\,fm$^{-3}$, though the density of protons is one or two orders of magnitude less and set by the condition of beta equilibrium.
 More recently \cite{ZUO200444} a three-body force based on $\pi$ and $\rho$ meson exchange was included in the solution of the BCS gap equation and found to reduce by half the maximum value of the proton pairing gap compared to the inclusion of two-body forces alone.
 The two-body force employed in Ref.\ \cite{ZUO200444} was the Argonne $v_{18}$ potential, which includes explicit one-pion exchange at large distances but treats the medium- and short-range parts of the NN potential in terms of parametrized phenomenological functions.